Fallopian tube anatomy predicts pregnancy and pregnancy outcomes after tubal reversal surgery: Methods

 The natural link function for the Bernoulli distribution is known as the logit link, which defines the logistic model:

-and ensures a bijection between the $(-\infty,\infty)$ range of $\eta_i$, and the (0,1) range of non-trivial probabilities for the Bernoulli $p$.
+and ensures a bijection between the $(-\infty,\infty)$ range of $\eta_i$, and the (0,1) range of non-trivial probabilities for the Bernoulli $p_i$.
+The logistic model takes the form:

+A natural extension, in which more than two outcome values are possible, is called multinomial (or categorical) logistic model:

+where the categorical distribution corresponds to the multinomial where just one choice is made, in a similar matter as the Bernoulli is to the binomial.

-As for our analysis, we employed an important extension of the GLM methodology known as generalised additive models (GAM) \cite{Hast1990}.
-The GAM model, in our context, extends the linear assumption by assuming the existence of an unknown functional relationship between the expected value of a given property $E(y)$ and a set of covariates $\vect x$.
-In other words, $E(y) = f(\vect x) $ for unknown $f$.
-GAMs assume that $f(\vect x ) = f_1( x_1) + f_2(x_2) + \hdots + f_p( x_p)$.
+For many instances, the functional formula in equation \ref{eq:glm} can be quite restrictive.
+It may not account properly for non-linear functional relationships and lacks the flexibility to detect local patterns in the data.
+As for our analysis, we employed an important extension of the GLM methodology known as generalized additive models (GAM) \cite{Hast1990}.
+The model, in this context, extends the linear limitation by assuming the existence of an unknown functional relationship between $g(\mu)$ and a set of covariates $\vect x$.
+In other words, $g(\mu) = f(\vect x) $ for unknown $f$.
+GAMs assume that $f(\vect x ) = f_1( x_1) + f_2(x_2) + \hdots + f_k( x_k)$, and $f$ can be approximated by a given basis function, for which we employed a cubic spline for the age and tubal length covariates.
+Throughout this work, we evaluate the GAM model using the implementations \cite{Thomas2010,Simon2016} within the {\sc R} language \cite{R}.